 The chlorophyll content is an indicator of the photosynthetic active and light transmittance of the leaf and correlated with a + b chlorophyll concentration (Lichtenthaler & Wellburn, 1983), usually related with the nitrogenous status and crop senescence (Kaminski et al., 2015; Saravia et al., 2016) and useful factor for assessing environmental stress resistance (Gao et al., 2015; Ramírez et al., 2014).
 The spad measurement have been correlated with chlorophyll and carotenoid content in potato and other crops (Ramírez et al., 2014) and could allow to discriminate drought tolerance genotypes (Rolando et al., 2015; Saravia et al., 2016).
 The multivariate analysis shown that genotypes under drought stress increase their spad content (Rodríguez-Pérez et al., 2017) for offset the reduction in the leaf area with thicker leaves because the impose of drought decrease severely the leaf area in all genotypes and water turgor loss (Ramírez et al., 2014; Rolando et al., 2015), this phenomenon causes the plant to try to be more efficient with less leaf area and increase the photosynthetic activity reflected in the quantity of chlorophyll related to the leaf area that in this work we denominated relative chlorophyll content, Figure 2B.
 All genotypes under WW condition have in average the same values of rcc, but it changes for WD conditions showing genotypes with better performance in this index and it is related with the water use efficiency, Figure 3A and ??B. Include the rcc in the multivariate analysis allows to discern between the best genotypes under WD deficit such as CIP392797.22 (UNICA), CIP397077.16, CIP398190.89, CIP398208.219, CIP398208.620, Figure 3; and the same genotypes shown good response in tuber production under WW condition.
 These genotypes have better water use efficiency for tuber production and perform better harvest index, Figure 3.
 In previous works, Saravia et al. (2016) presented that two of the five selected genotypes, CIP392797.22 (UNICA) and CIP397077.16, are tolerant to drought in terms of yield maintenance and used the N present in the soil more efficiently, also under drought.

-In the present work gives an overview of the behavior of different potato genotypes under drought stress and the penalty for the yield causes by the water shortage.
+The present study provides an overview of the behavior of different potato genotypes under drought stress and the penalty for the yield causes by the water shortage.
 Water stress triggered a range of morphological and physiological mechanisms in the tested potato genotypes.
 Most measured characteristics shown differences between treatments, pointing to their value in evaluating the impact of drought.
 Uni-variate analysis shows that it is limited to understand the response of the potato under drought stress.
 A fast screening traits would be helpful in selecting valuable genotypes with defined growth strategies that translate to drought tolerance and are suitable for experiments and/or breeding (Soltys-Kalina et al., 2016).
 Variables such as the relative chlorophyll content, harvest index, spad and root dry weight are outlined to be a good indicators for tuber water use efficient, been useful traits for direct and indirect selection under drought stress conditions using fast, easy and inexpensive evaluations for first stage of breeding programs in potato where is required to plant high number of accessions.

 Conclusions

 Tolerant genotypes like CIP392797.22 (UNICA), CIP397077.16, CIP398190.89, CIP398208.219, CIP398208.620 preferentially use available water for tuber production rather than biomass production represented by their high wuet.
 The genotypes with high harvest index and relative chlorophyll content with less root dry weight present mechanisms for drought avoiding and be good indicators for tuber water use efficient.
-These traits could be useful as selection criteria for first stage breeding programs because are easy and chip to measure in large populations.
+These traits could be useful as selection criteria for first stage breeding programs because are easy and chip to be measure in large populations.

 Acknowledgments